FuturICT2/FIN4Contracts/README.md

 npm install -g ganache-cli

 # project
-npm install # in this cloned repository
+npm install # requires apparently more than 1GB of memory to run
 ```

 ### For deployment